vsionly/svg-view/README.md

     where the svg image is located
     2、extension Is the .svg suffix required when copying the name?
     By default, it is not required
+    For example: edit.svg click to copy edit, if you configure the second parameter to copy edit.svg